readium/readium-css/docs/CSS03-injection_and_pagination.md

 --RS__colWidth
 ```

 The optimal column’s width.
-It serves as a floor in our design.

-It must not be set in `rem` as there is currently a bug with this unit in some implementations (the `em` unit is fine).
+We set it to `auto` so that the column-count can be prioritized.

 * * *